In most cold climates, forced air heating has replaced steam and hot water systems as the predominant method for heating a home.

 A furnace consists of two or three main components depending on the fuel source.

-Oil, propane, and natural gas furnaces use a burner to mix fuel and air and then burn the mixture to produce heat.
-In all furnaces, this heat is then transferred to the air using a heat exchanger.
+Oil, propane, and natural gas furnaces use a burner to combine fuel and air and then burn the mixture to produce heat.
+In all furnaces, this heat is then transferred to the air via a heat exchanger.
 In electric furnaces, the heat exchanger also converts the electricity into heat.
 Finally, a blower distributes this warmed air throughout the house.

 Furnace burners are often designed to operate in one of three-ways.